serghiou/clinicaltrialr/cran-comments.md

 ## R CMD check results

-* There were no ERRORs, WARNINGs or NOTEs
+* There were no ERRORs or WARNINGs

+* Three NOTEs:

+    * I confirm that all three are not spelling mistakes or NOTEs

 ## Downstream dependencies